False Positives Raised by Quantum Readout Error Mitigation: Methods

 affected by initial distribution $\{\lambda_k\}$ and Clifford circuit structure $\{b_k\}$.

-Several methods can be employed to calculate $\mathcal F$.
-First, the effect of Clifford operations on Pauli elements can be efficiently simulated [citation].
+Several methods can be employed to calculate the value of $\mathcal F$ and $\tilde{\mathcal F}$.
+First, the effect of Clifford operations on Pauli elements can be efficiently simulated \cite{aaronson2004improved}.
 We use binary representation and integer bitwise operations to directly compute the contributions from all stabilizers, which runs efficiently up to $22$ qubits.
 Then, random sampling of all stabilizers extends to $50-100$ qubits as a rough estimation.
 Finally, we consider a simple case where all qubits have independent and identical initialization error rate, $\forall i, q_i=q$, and give exact solutions for several typical entangled states.
-These solutions are derived by dynamic programming (DP) method within a time complexity of $\mathcal O(4n^2)$, as following. \begin{itemize} \item \textit{The linear cluster state}.
-The DP equation takes the form
+These solutions are derived by dynamic programming (DP) method within a time complexity of $\mathcal O(4n^2)$, as following.